Dantoza/Toefish/README.md

 ---
 ## Future goals
 - Implement alpha-beta pruning to optimize the code
-- Add an addittional option to output the next-move board state into a new file for easier implementation with GUI-s
+- Add an addittional option to output the next-move board state into a new file for easier implementation with GUIs
 - Improve the JSON format or switch the format entirely for something better used for smaller amounts of data(possibly removing the dependency on cJSON)
-- publishing the program to Linux and Windows repositories such as [scoop.sh](https://scoop.sh/) , apt, AUR,...
+- publishing the program to Linux and Windows repositories such as [scoop.sh](https://scoop.sh/) , [Debian archive](https://deb.debian.org/debian/), AUR,...
 ## License

 This project is under the GPL-3.0 License.